-Call 911 or #9-911 (from campus phone) in ALL emergencies or (920) 465-2300 (#2300 from campus phone)
+Call 911 in ALL emergencies or (920) 465-2300 (#2300 from campus phone)

 WHEN REPORTING AN EMERGENCY:

 - Stay on the line with the dispatcher. - Provide the address, location and a description of the emergency. - Provide the phone number at your location. - Provide a thorough description of the incident to assure appropriate resources are dispatched.